caterinatasinato/excel-projects/README.md

 In this project, I analyzed financial trading data to explore trading operations and perform various financial analyses.
 The main objectives were to:

-- **Format and Analyze Trading Data:** Perform calculations, create visualizations, and analyze trading performance.
+- **Format and Analyze Trading Data:** Perform calculations, and analyze trading performance.
 - **Summarize Trade Activities:** Evaluate trade metrics and calculate tax obligations for different stock exchanges.
 - **Calculate and Visualize Profit Insights:** Provide detailed analyses of trade profits and durations.
 - **Distribute Trade Data:** Analyze the distribution of trades across regions and calculate specific probabilities.